auscompgeek/robotpy-wpilib-controller/README.md

 ## Major differences

 - The PID gains are no longer time dependent.
-- This does not distinguish between displacement and rate “PID source types”.
-Instead this PIDController takes a function as its measurement source.
+- This PIDController expects a measurement as a parameter to `calculate()`.
-- The feedforward is calculated by a function passed into the PIDController.
-- This provides a simple way of running a PID controller synchronously in your robot code (as opposed to having it run in a thread).
-Simply call the `update()` method which will give you the controller output.
+- This PIDController runs synchronously in your robot code (as opposed to having it run in a thread).
+You must call `calculate()` and use its return value.